jugnugs/rock-paper-scissors/README.md

 As for the content of the project itself, it has certainly increased my familiarity with JavaScript functions, something I'm trying particularly hard to improve.

-Looking forward to eventually developing a full front-end for this project!
+~~Looking forward to eventually developing a full front-end for this project!~~

+Simple front-end implemented.
+Really enjoyed DOM manipulation here!